d3vgru/nodetsam/README.md

 This is useful if you don't plan to do any work on the client side.
 Note: if you update anything in the `common` folder, such as the data model, you will need to rebuild the client.

+To build the quasar client in `client/quasar/build\` go to `client/quasar` and

+    quasar build

+To default to the built quasar client when loading `http://localhost:3001` edit the files section of `server/middleware.json` so it looks like

+    "files": {
+      "loopback#static": {
+        "params": "$!../client/quasar/dist"
+      }
+    },

 ## Overview (TODO: refactor)